Alt-er/obsidian-sync-share/README.md

 ## Features

 - **Sync**: Seamlessly sync your Obsidian notes to your private service.
 Your notes will always be up to date across multiple devices.
-- **Publish and Share**: Easily publish and share selected notes or entire folders to your private service.
+- **Publish and Share**: Easily publish and share selected notes to your private service.
 Share your knowledge with others or collaborate with teammates.
 - **Privacy and Control**: Keep your notes secure and private.
 Your data is stored in your own self-hosted service, giving you full control over your information.

 ## Getting Started